eduarbo/dotfiles/README.md

   - `apps` – The essential macOS app lineup I can't live without
   - `defaults` – Opinionated values for a saner (and possibly sassier) macOS
   - `hammerspoon` – Lua-powered automation for pro-level productivity
-    - Window wrangling made easy
+    - Window wrangling without the wrestling
     - Lightning-fast app launcher
-    - Push-to-talk microphone magic
+    - Push-to-talk mic sorcery
     - Instantly swap your audio outputs like a DJ
-  - `karabiner` – The ultimate keyboard wizardry (remap all the things!)
+  - `karabiner` – The ultimate keyboard wizardry to remap all the things

 - `editor/` – My battle-stations for text and code
   - `emacs` – The best of both Emacs and Vim worlds, with extra chaos